 Starting from the scratch can also be seen as an advantage since we were not tied down by outdated procedures and overwhelming traditions from the past.
 One example of this is the opportunity to use the right proportion of full-time and part-time lecturers.
 The opportunity to learn from best practices at other institutions around the world has been extremely useful.
 The growth and development of EBS reflects what could be called a multiple-customer approach: we have tried to cater not only to our students, but also to our students’ employers and the society as a whole.
 In doing so, it seems that EBS is well in line with trends among institutions of business education worldwide.
 The notions of anticipating change, revising traditional programs to fit actual needs, and last but not least, applying management theories and best business practices in the running of the institution itself appear to be gaining more and more ground even in the more traditional and slow-changing environments of Western business schools.

-EBS mission is to create and transfer new management knowledge and provide enterprising people with skills and values for its successful implementation.
+EBS mission is to create and communicate new management knowledge, and equip entrepreneurial people with skills and values that would enable them to apply such knowledge successfully.

-The vision of EBS is to become the most international business school in the Baltics.
+EBS vision is to become the most recognised international business school in the Baltic region.

 In 2016 EBS English-language Bachelor’s level International Business Administration study programme became the first in Estonia to receive EPAS accreditation, which is among the highest level recognition business schools can receive.
 EPAS accreditation is awarded by the European Foundation for Management Development (EFMD).
 Read more here.